-The Consultation and Guidance Program is designed to help students in an intentional and systematic process of personal, professional and spiritual growth to assess and promote fitness, competence and readiness for professional practice.
-This program is provided by the Iliff Counseling Center.
+The Consultation and Guidance (C&G) Program is designed to help students engage in an intentional and systematic process of professional, personal and spiritual growth.
+The C&G process assesses and helps promote your readiness, fitness and competence for ministry.
+The C&G process is a time for intentional reflection on your gifts for ministry as well as some of the things that might hinder you from reaching your goals.
+This program is provided by the Iliff Consultation and Guidance Center (ICGC).

 The C&G program has three distinct phases:

-Phase I is a process of assessment and interpretation by a mental health professional, intended to help students come to know themselves and their gifts for leadership more clearly.
+Phase I - The student engages in a process of assessment and interpretation through the Iliff Consultation and Guidance Center, intended to help students come to know themselves and their gifts for leadership more clearly.

-In Phase II of the process, students develop a plan for personal, professional and spiritual growth, that may be informed by the Phase I assessment, self-reflection, experience and/or additional feedback obtained from other sources in the student's life.
-This plan often includes particular course work but always includes more than the classroom.
-Depending on the issues the student and the Director of the Iliff Counseling Center identify, the student's plan might include workshops, a spiritual formation experience or work in individual or group therapy.
+Phase II - The student, in consultation with the Director of the ICGC, develops a plan for personal, professional and spiritual growth.
+Often, this plan is informed by the Phase I assessment, self-reflection, experience and/or additional feedback obtained from other sources in the student's life.
+Depending on the areas of growth the student and the Director of the Iliff Consultation and Guidance Center identify, the student's plan might include workshops, a spiritual formation experience, individual or group therapy, or possibly a particular set of courses that are engaged on both the academic and personal levels.